cloudmesh-community/book/chapters/cloud/datacenter.md

 * Karst for traditional supercomputing
 * Jetstream for production use with focus on virtual machines
-* Futuresystems for state-of-the-art research experiment environments with access to bare metal.
+* Futuresystems for research experiment environments with access to bare metal.

 ### Shipping Containers